Banging Toolbox

 As working with a router often requires you to keep your eyes open for long periods of time, which can cause discomfort to your eyes in bright sunlight.

-10. Also having a good pair of sturdy Irwin quick grip clamps.
+10. Also having a first class pair of sturdy Irwin quick grip clamps.

 It can make a huge difference to your routering jobs.
 A stable workpiece is much easier to work with, without worrying about any accidental movement, so you can just focus on holding and guiding your tool.